changli3/ml-notebooks/README.md

 ![dashboard](https://raw.githubusercontent.com/changli3/ml-notebooks/master/jl-dash.JPG "dashboard")

-You can go through the same ndarray sample as previous, or here you can go to the bokeh samples (bokeh-notebooks then tutorial) and run through the
+You can go through the same ndarray sample as previous, or here you can go to the bokeh samples (bokeh-notebooks then tutorial) and run through the tutorial:
 ![bokeh tutorial](https://raw.githubusercontent.com/changli3/ml-notebooks/master/bokeh-tutorial.JPG "bokeh tutorial")

 You can also select the theme you like, and test more complicated samples (e.g., tutorials then TensorFlow then keras-tensorflow-mnist.ipynb).
-It will take some time to run through the 469 epoches of
+It will take some time to run through the 469 epoches of training -
 ![keras-tensorflow-mnist training](https://raw.githubusercontent.com/changli3/ml-notebooks/master/training.JPG "keras-tensorflow-mnist training")